 M.A. (en route to the Ph.D.).
-The M.A. is granted upon the completion of six term courses (two grades must be Honors and the other four grades must average High Pass), and the successful completion of the first part of the language requirement.
+The M.A. is granted upon the completion of six term courses (two grades must be Honors and the other four grades must average High Pass), and the successful completion of the language requirement.
 It can be petitioned for in the term following completion of the requirements.

 Master's Degree Program.
-The basic requirements for this terminal degree are six term courses, including a special writing project, and the successful completion of the first stage of the language examination.
+The basic requirements for this terminal degree are six term courses, including a special writing project, and the successful completion of the language examination.
 The project involves the submission of substantial written work either in conjunction with one course or as a tutorial that substitutes for one course.
 Students must earn a grade of Honors in two of their courses and an average grade of High Pass in the others.